JoeYerardi/storytelling-with-data-2017-pivot-tables/README.md

 #### Questions
 1. Which House member's office took the most trips?
 2. Which sponsor paid for the most trips?
-3. For each house member's office, which sponsor paid for the most trips?
+3. For each House member's office, which sponsor paid for the most trips?
 4. What was the most popular destination for members of Congress and their staffs in May?

 ### Election Results